 There may be regulations governing the time period over which records must be retained.
 The Head of Toxicology Services is advised to check with the appropriate agencies in their jurisdictions for information.

 11.9.
 Disclosure

-The full casefile must be made available to the defence/court/ Crown Office/Crown Prosecution Service/Criminal Case Review Commission if requested.
+The full casefile must be made available to the defence, prosecution and Courts as well as the Criminal Case Review Commission if requested.

 12. Interpretation of toxicology results

 12.1.
 General considerations